 We lack the tools to detect this new particle (and the new fifth dimension)

 The researchers argue that this new particle would be able to interact with the Higgs boson and would have a strong similarity to it.
 However, it would be "heavier".
 Too much to be detected by any current collider and particle accelerator.

 The existence of the particle and the fifth dimension would solve many mysteries related to dark matter.

 "If this heavy particle exists, it necessarily connects the visible matter we know with the constituents of dark matter, assuming that dark matter is composed of fundamental fermions, which make up the fifth dimension, or live in it," explains one of the physicists.

-“This is not a far-fetched idea.
-We know that ordinary matter is made up of fermions and, if this fifth dimension exists, they will most likely propagate into it, ”they added.
+"It's not a far-fetched idea.
+We know that ordinary matter is made up of fermions, and if this fifth dimension exists, they will most likely propagate into it," they added.

 A new model

-Although it is still difficult to prove the existence of this hypothetical subatomic particle and the fifth dimension at the moment, the researchers believe that their study and the model outlined by it may help scientists in future studies of cosmology and particle physics.
+While it is still difficult to prove the existence of this hypothetical subatomic particle and the fifth dimension at the moment, the researchers believe that their study and the model outlined by it could help scientists in future studies of cosmology and particle physics.